 Writing for publication for widening participation practitioners

-This project will improve evaluation of widening participation practice in higher education by matching up practitioners with academic mentors.
+This project sought to improve evaluation of widening participation practice in higher education by matching up practitioners with academic mentors.

 - enhance the relationship between widening participation practitioners and academics